|

 Notes:

 This howto can be performed on most Linux distributions.
 It will have to be done by issuing the commands in order on a terminal command prompt.
 You will most likely need root privileges, either by sudo or by logging in as root.
 How to use the terminal, sudo or login as root will not be explained here.
-For extending swap space, use the guide below and see here.

 So here we go: